bawjensen/bawjensen.github.io/README.md

 NOTE: Everything as a part of this site was (at least so far) made from scratch by referencing other people's work (and of course StackOverflow).
 I believe it is best, at least for now, to do everything myself in order to better understand what I'm doing and why it might not work.

-Update (7/06/14): Made some starts towards adding a blog, using some fancier concepts, at least more fancy than exist so far.
+Update (7/06/14): Made some starts towards adding a blog, using some fancier concepts, at least more fancy than exist so far on my site.
 Also, I removed the icons, because I don't see them adding that much to the site.

 ## Implementation